12 Causal Modeling

 There are more widely used tools for uplift modeling and meta-learners in Python than in R, but there are some options in R as well.
 In Python you can check out causalml and sci-kit uplift for some nice tutorials and documentation.

-12.5.5 Meta-Learning
+12.6.5 Meta-Learning

 Meta-learners are used in machine learning contexts to assess potentially causal relationships between some treatment and outcome.
 The core model can actually be any kind you might want to use, but in which extra steps are taken to assess the causal relationship.
 The most common types of meta-learners are:

 Meta-learners are not to be confused with meta-analysis, which is also related to understanding causal effects.
 Meta-analysis attempts to combine the results of multiple studies to get a better estimate of the true effect.
 The studies are typically conducted by different researchers and in different settings.
 The term meta-learning has also been used to refer to what is more commonly called ensemble learning, the approach used in random forests and boosting.
-It is also used by other people that don’t bother to look things up before naming their technical terms.
+It is also probably used by other people that don’t bother to look things up before naming their technical terms.

-12.5.6 Others models used for causal inference
+12.6.6 Others models used for causal inference

-• Marginal structural models
+• Marginal structural models12

-• Instrumental variables and two-stage least squares
+• Instrumental variables and two-stage least squares13

 • Propensity score matching/weighting

-• Regression discontinuity design
+• Regression discontinuity design14

-• Mediation/moderation analysis
+• Mediation/moderation analysis16

 • Meta-analysis